test-spec-tech/bci-notes/ideas.md

 ### 2.4 Sharp-Wave Ripple Replay and Consolidation

-Sharp-wave ripple (SWR) events compress extended experiences into approximately 100 ms bursts during sleep and quiet wakefulness (Davidson et al., 2009; Carr et al., 2011).
+Sharp-wave ripple (SWR) events are the most synchronous population pattern in the mammalian brain, compressing extended experiences into approximately 100 ms bursts during sleep and quiet wakefulness (Buzsáki, 2015; Davidson et al., 2009; Carr et al., 2011).
+SWRs serve as a cognitive biomarker for both episodic memory and planning (Buzsáki, 2015).
 Replay occurs after even single experiences (Berners-Lee et al., 2022), reflects specific past experiences rather than future plans (Gillespie et al., 2021), and drives cortical spiking reinstatement during human memory retrieval (Vaz et al., 2020).
-Both forward replay (events in experienced order) and reverse replay (events backward) occur, with distinct functional roles: forward replay preserves narrative order, while reverse replay supports credit assignment (Foster & Wilson, 2006).
+In humans, SWRs are linked to visual episodic recollection: a content-selective increase in hippocampal ripple rate emerges 1–2 seconds prior to recall events, and SWR-coupled reactivation of cortical representations occurs during free recall (Norman et al., 2019).
+Both forward and reverse replay occur, with distinct functional roles (Foster & Wilson, 2006).

+Long-duration SWRs are specifically increased in situations demanding memory, and their optogenetic prolongation — but not random stimulation — improves memory during maze learning (Fernández-Ruiz et al., 2019).
+A specific subset of large SWRs is linked to memory reactivation in both hippocampus and prefrontal cortex, and closed-loop optogenetic SWR boosting during sleep is sufficient to enhance ensemble memory reactivation and improve subsequent memory retrieval (Robinson et al., 2025).
+Awake SWRs may provide a neurophysiological tagging mechanism: their spike content during reward consumption selectively decodes recent trial blocks, and waking SWR content predicts which experiences are subsequently replayed during sleep (Yang et al., 2024).
+Replay and ripples, while typically co-occurring, are dissociable processes — replay can occur in the absence of ripples, with ripples selectively tagging a subset of replays relevant to learning or novelty (Widloski et al., 2025).

 For artificial memory creation, the appearance of written-memory content in spontaneous SWR replay serves as a powerful verification signal — it indicates that the hippocampal network has incorporated the artificial trace into its normal memory consolidation cycling.
 Conversely, absence of replay after expected consolidation time signals a failed write.

 ### 2.5 Neural Manifold Constraints

 Neural population activity occupies low-dimensional manifolds defined by intrinsic network connectivity (Gallego et al., 2017).
 These manifolds are stable over months (Gallego et al., 2020).
-Critically, Sadtler et al. (2014) demonstrated that when subjects are required to produce neural activity patterns within their intrinsic manifold, learning is rapid, but when required to produce patterns outside the manifold, learning is severely impaired.
-The network's recurrent connectivity acts as a filter: off-manifold perturbations are corrected back toward the manifold within milliseconds.
+Sadtler et al. (2014) demonstrated that when subjects are required to produce neural activity patterns within their intrinsic manifold, learning is rapid, but when required to produce patterns outside the manifold, learning is severely impaired.
+The manifold structure can be leveraged to stabilize brain-computer interfaces by aligning low-dimensional neural spaces, maintaining performance even under severe recording instabilities (Degenhart et al., 2020; Karpowicz et al., 2022).

 This constraint is fundamental to artificial memory creation.
 Any injected pattern must lie on the intrinsic manifold of the target neural population, or it will be rejected by recurrent dynamics.
 The pattern generator must learn the participant's hippocampal manifold during calibration and constrain all generated patterns to this subspace.
 A pattern that is semantically correct but geometrically off-manifold is functionally equivalent to random noise.
 Memory writing capacity is bounded by manifold dimensionality — estimated at approximately 20–50 independent dimensions in rodent CA1.